 Your wrist is made up of eight small bones called the carpal bones, or the carpus.
-These join your hand to the two long bones in your forearm — the radius and ulna.
+These irregularly shaped bones join your hand to the two long forearm bones: the radius and ulna.

 The carpal bones are small square, oval, and triangular bones.
-The cluster of carpal bones in the wrist make it both strong and flexible.
-Your wrist and hand wouldn’t work the same if the wrist joint was only made up of one or two larger bones.
+The cluster of carpal bones in the wrist makes it both strong and flexible.
+Your wrist and hand wouldn’t work the same if your wrist joint were only made up of one or two larger bones.